hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy.html.markdown

 * `firewalls` - A list of references to Azure Firewalls that this Firewall Policy is associated with.

 * `rule_collection_groups` - A list of references to Firewall Policy Rule Collection Groups that belongs to this Firewall Policy.

-* `private_ip_ranges` - A list of private IP ranges to which traffic will not be SNAT.

 ## Timeouts